 Your lighting system should never be the reason for an on-the-job injury.
 While many facility managers may know that they need to improve or upgrade their lights, it can be difficult to know where to start.
 Below we'll discuss advantages of making the switch to industrial LED lighting to help you make your decision.

 The energy savings you could realize as a result of switching to LED lighting in your facility should make a retrofit top priority.
 Common wattages for LED high bay fixtures (the most common in an industrial/factory setting) can range from 95 watts to 495 watts.
 If we compare this wattage to a typical HID high bay fixture that same range is 175 watts to 1000 watts.

 By switching to LED high bay lighting you are immediately reducing your energy consumption by 40%-60%.
 To put this in dollars, you would be saving $300 per fixture, per year in electricity costs.
 Depending on the size of your facility this can have a huge effect on the operational balance sheet.

-Maintenance Cost & Time Reduction
+Maintenance Costs & Time Reduction

-In addition to general facility lighting it’s also worth considering an upgrade to specific workstation lighting, for both safety and productivity reasons.
+In addition to general facility lighting, it’s also worth considering an upgrade to specific workstation lighting, for both safety and productivity reasons.
 Work station lighting can reduce machine/employee related accidents by making hazards more apparent.

 When an LED lighting upgrade is being considered, factor in the not so obvious benefits and a marginally justifiable project suddenly becomes an easily justifiable project.
 If you’re considering an LED lighting upgrade in your facility, we’d love to know more about your project.
-Take a look at our resource center, case study library, and let us know how we can help!